ArtifexSoftware/MuPDF.NET/docs/api/shape.rst

    .. method:: Shape(Page page)

-      Create a new drawing.
-During importing PyMuPDF, the *fitz.Page* object is being given the convenience method *NewShape()* to construct a *Shape* object.
+      Create a new drawing. the *Page* object is being given the convenience method *NewShape()* to construct a *Shape* object.
 During instantiation, a check will be made whether we do have a PDF page.
 An exception is otherwise raised.

       :arg page: an existing page of a PDF document.
       :type page: :ref:`Page`